Generate Multiple Entities at Time Zero

 In a discrete-event simulation, an event is an observation of an instantaneous incident that may change a state variable, an output, and/or the occurrence of other events.

 Preload a queue or server with entities at the start of the simulation, before you analyze queueing or processing delays.

 Initialize the capacity of a shared resource before you analyze resource allocation behavior.

-These scenarios requires multiple entity generation at the simulation start.
+These scenarios require multiple entity generation at the simulation start.

 In these scenarios, you can simultaneously generate multiple entities at the start of the simulation.
 You can then observe the behavior of only those entities for the remainder of the simulation.

 0, use MATLAB® code in the Entity Generator block.

 To open the example model without performing the configuration steps, see